Small-scale clustering of Primordial Black Holes: cloud-in-cloud and exclusion effects: Conclusion

 While the quantity $\xi_{\mathrm{PBH}}$ examines correlations of a population of PBHs irrespective of their masses, we also derived a novel ``pairwise'' approach at the level of pairs of PBHs, when their masses are known and specified.
 This new approach highlights that the clustering between pairs of PBHs of relatively similar masses is not particularly favored in comparison to pairs of PBHs presenting a high hierarchy of masses.

-For these two objects, in the context of PBHs formed out of the Hubble re-entry of large density fluctuations, we obtained \textit{exact} analytical expressions when considering the case of a scale-invariant threshold as the criterion of formation.
+For these two objects, in the context of PBHs formed out of the Hubble reentry of large density fluctuations, we obtained \textit{exact} analytical expressions when considering the case of a scale-invariant threshold as the criterion of formation.
 However, our formalism is generic: the joint probabilities we introduced, and which contain all the necessary information to study two-point correlations, can also be used in full generality, without any constraint on the density threshold.

-Throughout this work, we decided to remain as model-independent as possible pertaining to the PBH process of formation.
+Throughout this work, we decided to remain as model independent as possible pertaining to the PBH process of formation.
 Thus, the new tools introduced herein could be used in various situations.
-In particular, our new approach is well-suited to study PBH formation models with broad power spectra, in which case $S(R)$ becomes a smooth function of the scale $R$, and when PBH formation happens frequently, that is $\nu, \lambda = \order{1}$.
+In particular, our new approach is well suited to study PBH formation models with broad power spectra, in which case $S(R)$ becomes a smooth function of the scale $R$, and when PBH formation happens frequently, that is $\nu, \lambda = \order{1}$.
+To put things into perspective, the fractional volume contained into PBHs for a scale-invariant threshold is given by~\cite{Auclair:2020csm}

+That is in \cref{fig:Yacine_compar}, $f_{\mathrm{PBH}, V}$ ranges from $0.31$ for $\nu = 1$, to $0.045$ for $\nu = 2$ and to $5.7\times 10^{-7}$ already for $\nu = 5$.
+Therefore, we expect this exclusion effect to have the biggest impact when PBH formation is abundant, but also to leave a sizeable signature when PBH formation is infrequent.

 The pairwise approach could also have exciting uses.
 First, it enables to study correlations in the neighborhood of a given PBH, and analyze whether a massive PBH has an excess probability of being surrounded by smaller PBHs, or the converse.
 Second, it could be used to better assess PBHs merging rates.
-The number of mergers is indeed quite sensitive to the initial clustering of PBHs (and its subsequent non-linear evolution) as well as the preferred mass ratios~\cite{DeLuca:2020jug}.
+The number of mergers is indeed quite sensitive to the initial clustering of PBHs (and its subsequent nonlinear evolution) as well as the preferred mass ratios~\cite{DeLuca:2020jug}.

-The fact that we remained model-independent has two main consequences.
+The fact that we remained model independent has two main consequences.